SamRaposo/spoofer/README.md

-migth fuck up your system im still workin on it is nowhere close to being done
+migth fuck up your system im still workin on it, its nowhere close to being done